 In their attempt to develop a treatment for the repair of cardiac tissue, scientists are pursuing the aim of growing replacement tissue in the laboratory, which could then be used to produce replacement patches for the repair of damaged cardiac muscle.
 The reconstruction of a three-dimensional structure poses a challenge here.
 Experiments have already been carried out with many different materials that could provide a scaffold substance for the loading of cardiac muscle cells.

-“Whether natural or artificial in origin, all of the tested fibres had serious disadvantages,” says Felix Engel, Research Group Leader at the Max Planck Institute for Heart and Lung Research in Bad Nauheim.
-“They were either too brittle, were attacked by the immune system or did not enable the heart muscle cells to adhere correctly to the fibres.”
+“Whether natural or artificial in origin, all of the tested fibers had serious disadvantages,” says Felix Engel, Research Group Leader at the Max Planck Institute for Heart and Lung Research in Bad Nauheim.
+“They were either too brittle, were attacked by the immune system, or did not enable the heart muscle cells to adhere correctly to the fibers.”
 However, the scientists have now found a possible solution in Kharagpur, India.

 At the university there, coin-sized disks are being produced from the cocoon of the tasar silkworm (Antheraea mylitta).
 According to Chinmoy Patra, an Indian scientist who now works in Engel’s laboratory, the fiber produced by the tasar silkworm displays several advantages over the other substances tested.
 “The surface has protein structures that facilitate the adhesion of heart muscle cells.
 It’s also coarser than other silk fibers.”
 This is the reason why the muscle cells grow well on it and can form a three-dimensional tissue structure.
 “The communication between the cells was intact and they beat synchronously over a period of 20 days, just like real heart muscle,” says Engel.